The work of our faculty fosters inclusion and access through scholarship and practice.

 Honoring hip-hop’s 50th anniversary and working alongside an engaging curriculum design, Dr. Myers hosted a panel of Michigan legends.
 The panel really gave students an amazing background for thinking about hip hop’s contribution to community-building, empowerment, and joy.
 Efforts like this are critical opportunity creators, where students can explore ideas and pathways that they love but that might not be built into a traditional communication and journalism degree program.

-“Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 1 “Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 2 “Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 3 “Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 4 “Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 5
+“Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 1 “Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 2 “Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 3 “Uplifting Voices” Celebrates the 50th Anniversary of Hip-Hop 4

 Photos courtesy Dr. Brown